packetchaos/navi/README.md

 # Navi Pro - The Tenable.io Swiss Army Knife
-A command-line tool which leverages the Tenable.io API to reduce the time it takes to get information that is common in Cyber Exposure or Vulnerability Management. *** This is not Supported by Tenable ***
+A command-line tool which leverages the Tenable.io API to reduce the time it takes to get information that is common in Cyber Exposure or Vulnerability Management.

+    *** This is not Supported by Tenable ***

 ### Important Note
 Navi Pro will download the entire data-set(90 days) locally after API keys are entered and the update command is used!
 To download Vuln and Asset data you have to be an Administrator in Tenable.io.

-All Vulns and All Assets are downloaded into a SQLLITE database named navi.db.
+All Vulns and All Assets are downloaded into a SQLLITE database named navi.db in the current directory.

  Most of the API calls nessessary to make Navi work require access to your all of the available data.
 Tenable.io has a 5000 record limit so Navi Pro utilizes the Export API.